micanogueira/micanogueira.github.io/content/highlights/educational.md

     <span class="eduperiod">2014 ➛ 2016</span>

-    {{< fa solid user-graduate >}} [Accepted to enrol in the program] as the youngest student in the class due to professional background equivalent to that of others with longer experience.
+    {{< fa solid user-graduate >}}&nbsp;[Accepted to enrol in the program] as the youngest student in the class due to professional background equivalent to that of others with longer experience.

 [Accepted to enrol in the program]:         /timeline/postgraduate_mba/ "See this event in the timeline"